othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 This legislation provides a strong level of data privacy to people residing in EU territories, [expecially concerning healthcare and biometric data](https://datica.com/blog/how-does-gdpr-compare-to-hipaa/).

 Mahsa Shabani and Pascal Borry in [this article](https://www.nature.com/articles/s41431-017-0045-7) for the European Journal of Human Genetics, describe the effect of GDPR on storing and elaborating genetics and healthcare data.
-It details how genetic data are now treated as sensitive data in the same way as data on political, religious and phylosophical opinions, and data about health and sex life.
+It details how genetic data are now treated as sensitive data in the same way as data on political, religious and philosophical opinions, and data about health and sex life.
 And how access to them should be strictly consensual and regulated.

 The article details also how the GDPR grants some special permission to use this kind of data for scientific research of public interest, with safeguards.
 But it leaves some grey area on the definition of safeguards and public interest, where states can draft their own guidelines.

 Besides those grey area, the GDPR is perceived as a strict privacy regulation.
 While I tend to agree that "strict rules make bad rules", privacy (especially regarding genetics, since we have seen how sensible and tightly personal those data are) is such a sensitive matter that I really welcome tight rules on it.

-GDPR [has been criticized](https://readplaintext.com/gdpr-and-me-how-the-eu-data-rules-could-impact-genetic-testing-851494e55dd3) for being to zelous (and also vague), compared to HIPAA, the US law on the matter.
-This might be favouring big companies that have money to risk, prepare and adapt.
+GDPR [has been criticized](https://readplaintext.com/gdpr-and-me-how-the-eu-data-rules-could-impact-genetic-testing-851494e55dd3) for being to zealous (and also vague), compared to HIPAA, the US law on the matter.
+This might be favoring big companies that have money to risk, prepare and adapt.
 Though one could argue that you don't favour small companies by loosening privacy standard,but rather by giving them legislative and financial support.

 The grey area on safeguards that are needed to treat genetic data for research of public interests, and, I think, the definition of public interest itself, [are a cause of concern](https://www.nature.com/articles/s41431-019-0386-5).
 As stated by Ciara Staunton et al., "There is little insight or guidance contained within the GDPR as to the appropriate safeguards that must be in place, which is alarming considering the potential scope of the derogations".
 It will be interesting to see how this are develops.